avabellaw/shark-quiz/readme.md

 1. To test that all .game-areas have been hidden by JQuery
 2. To test that the #home .game-area is revealed when showHomeScreen() is called

+I discovered that elements wouldn't be hidden fast enough meaning all the game-areas would be shown for a second while JQuery loaded.
+I decided to use the data-attribute "data-visible" instead of using JQuery to hide the elements.
+Therefore,I removed these first tests.

 For the rest of the tests, I followed the red, green, refactor approach.